 This report is structured into two parts.
-The first part presents an overview of the status of international trade using statistics up to 2018.
+The first part presents an overview of the status of international trade using preliminary statistics up to the third quarter of 2019.
 The second part provides illustrative statistics on international trade in goods and services covering the last decade.
 The second part is divided into two sections.
 Section 1 provides trade statistics at various levels of aggregation illustrating the evolution of trade across economic sectors and geographic regions.
-Section 2 presents some of the most commonly used trade indicators at the country level, so as to illustrate trade performance across countries.
+Section 2 presents some of the most commonly used trade indicators at the country level, to illustrate trade performance across countries.